 Waitrose has already recently announced it has teamed up with the Vegetarian Butcher to supply the meat alternatives for its new plant-based range of ready meals.
 With a unique approach to branding the vegetarian butcher aims to appeal to health conscious meat enthusiasts and also has a number of restaurants on continental Europe.

-6) Branding and messaging – Companies have an important role and a responsibility, from a planetary and human health perspective, to nudge consumers towards certain behaviours.
+6) Branding and messaging – Companies have an important role and a responsibility, from a planetary and human health perspective, to nudge consumers towards certain behaviors.
 More evidence is now emerging on how the language of plant-based foods can encourage more plant based eating and sustainable diets.
 A report recently published by the World Resource Institute suggested many plant-based dishes have names that are not appealing to people who normally eat meat.
-Marketing organisations are now suggesting that labelling products as vegan or vegetarian is the worst thing you can do if we want to tap into the flexitarian market – using terms like ‘plant based’ may be a much smarter marketing strategy.
+Marketing organisations are now suggesting that labeling products as vegan or vegetarian is the worst thing you can do if we want to tap into the flexitarian market – using terms like ‘plant based’ may be a much smarter marketing strategy.
 Expect much more innovative branding in the years to come………

-(This blog is adapted from a longer article written for New Food Magazine, in October 2018, which can be found here )
+(This blog is adapted from a longer article written for New Food Magazine, in October 2018, which can be found here ) Mark participated in a Grocer Webinar in March 2019, entitled Plant Based Decoded.
+To watch this webinar click here. )